viskey98/Btp-EV/Readme.md

 satisfy the charging demand of these candidate locations.

 ### Proposed solution -
-Near optimal algo for setting up charging stations which satisfy the charging needs of a city while minimizing the "travel penalty" using a greedy strategy.
+Near optimal algo for setting up min no. of charging stations which satisfy the charging needs of a city while minimizing the "travel penalty" using a greedy strategy.